vijos/vj4/README.md

 #### IP Geo-Location

-To enable IP geo-location translation, you need to follow the instruction on [MaxMind GeoLite City DB](http://dev.maxmind.com/geoip/geoip2/geolite2/) to obtain a GeoLite2 City Database, unzip it, and put it in the project root directory with the filename `GeoLite2-City.mmdb`.
+To enable IP geo-location translation, you need to follow the instruction on [MaxMind GeoLite2](http://dev.maxmind.com/geoip/geoip2/geolite2/) to obtain a GeoLite2 City Database, unzip it, and put it in the project root directory with the filename `GeoLite2-City.mmdb`.

 You may also want to install [libmaxminddb](https://github.com/maxmind/libmaxminddb/blob/master/README.md) for higher performance.